singh-man/books/crackingTheCoding/17_hard.md

 108 }
 109
-110 /* HashMaplist<String, Integer> is a  HashMap  that maps from  Strings to 111 * Arraylist<Integer>.
+110 /* HashMaplist<String, Integer> is a  HashMap  that maps from  Strings to 111 * ArrayList<Integer>.
 See  appendix  for  implementation. * /
 ```
 This algorithm's runtime is a bit harder to describe since it depends on what the language looks like, as well as the actual source and destination words.
-One way of expressing it is that if each word has E words that are one edit away and the source and destination are distance D, the runtime is 0( E012).
+One way of expressing it is that if each word has E words that are one edit away and the source and destination are distance D, the runtime is O(E⁰\²).
 This is how much work each breadth-first search does.

 Of course, this is a lot of code to implement  in an interview.
 It just wouldn't be possible.
 More real­ istically, you'd leave out a lot of the details.
 You might write just the skeleton code of transform and searchLevel, but leave out the rest.